jdm-contrib/jdm/README.md

 DevCenter.me Copyright (c) 2013 Steve Streza

-This is a detached fork of the original repo that intends to keep the project alive, as the original one was abandoned.
+This is a detached fork of [Just Delete Me](https://justdeleteme.xyz/)